-Promotion of market-oriented agriculture
+Promotion of market-oriented agriculture in Ghana

 Commissioned by: German Federal Ministry for Economic Cooperation and Development (BMZ)